glocalcoop/anp-network-main-v2/readme.txt

    * Added customizer selector for search
    * Added customizer selector for filter
    * Added conditionals to display or hide based on customizer setting
+   * Display filter only if terms exist
+   * Updated filter to display "All"
+   * Updated filter JS to highlight "All"
+* Updated numeric pagination template tag function

 = 2.0.28 - July 15, 2016 =
 * [Feature #1483] - Template and style updates related to changes to Meetings plugin.